 Most businesses would benefit from the implementation of an enterprise resource planning (ERP) system that effectively manages its complex daily needs whilst acting as a powerful tool for growth.
 This is particularly true for the retail, footwear, and apparel industry.
-If you are unsure of what an ERP system is, consider reading this article first.

-1- SELECTING THE RIGHT VENDOR
+1. SELECT THE RIGHT VENDOR

-If you are within the apparel, fashion, footwear, or accessories industry, the vendor selected should cater specifically to this market.
+If you are within the apparel, fashion, footwear or accessories industry, the vendor selected should cater specifically to this market.
 This recommendation is paramount for a number of reasons:

-- Your company will avoid the pitfalls of too much software customization that may result in error, and will ultimately be more costly.
+- Your company will avoid the pitfalls of too much software customization that may result in error and will ultimately be more costly.

-- When composing a Request For Information (RFI), the vendor should be able to answer hundreds of questions with your type of business in mind.
+- When composing a Request for Information (RFI), the vendor should be able to answer hundreds of questions with your type of business in mind.
 An apparel manufacturer will need different ERP databases than a fashion retailer, for example.

 - The ability to obtain references from peer companies within the retail and apparel space will inspire confidence and ensure a harmonious fit between your fashion business and an apparel-specific software vendor’s core competencies.

-2- CHOOSING THE IDEAL IMPLEMENTATION AND TRAINING PARTNER
+2. CHOOSE THE IDEAL IMPLEMENTATION AND TRAINING PARTNER

-- Communicate to the group about the upcoming changes, making sure to explain the benefits the new ERP system will bring to the company, and most importantly, their daily work.
+- Communicate to the group about the upcoming changes, making sure to explain the benefits the new ERP system will bring to the company and, most importantly, their daily work.

 - Give clear instructions about everyone’s roles within the new direction that the company is taking.
 Speak with members of the team about their concerns to help alleviate them and to prevent them from rejecting change down the road.